3dcitydb/3dcitydb-docs/source/first-steps/system-requirements.rst

   latest patches and updates.

 Oracle
-  Supported versions are **Oracle 19c and higher**, since the previous versions have reached the End-of-Life support from Oracle in July 2022.
+  Supported versions are Oracle 19c and higher.
+Previous versions of the Oracle Database have reached end-of-life in July 2022 and are therefore no longer supported by the 3DCityDB.

 The SQL scripts for creating the 3DCityDB schema are written to be executed by the default command-line client of either database system – namely